staticx288/SMART-Admin/docs/System-Wide-Components/SMART-Dashboards-Framework.md

 # SMART-Dashboards Framework

 **See only what matters.
-Enforce what must happen.
+Verify what must complete.
 Prove what did.**

 ---